 14. (1) For the purposes of facilitating integration of electricity generation and transmission facilities in areas where the Company carries on operations under this Agreement, the Company shall purchase electricity if available from the State Energy Commission or, negotiate with the State Energy Commission for the payment by the Company of an equitable contribution towards the augmentation of the facilities of the State Energy Commission to enable it to supply electricity to the Company.
 Electricity supplied to the Company pursuant to this subclause shall be on terms and conditions to be negotiated between the State Energy Commission and the Company.

+Electricity generation 2

 (2) In the event of the Company demonstrating to the satisfaction of the Minister that the provisions of subclause (1) would be unduly prejudicial to its operations, or if the State Energy Commission is unable to provide supply, the Company may —

 (a) in accordance with its approved proposals hereunder and subject to the provisions of the Electricity Act 1945 and the approval and requirements of the State Energy Commission, install and operate without cost to the State, at an appropriate location equipment to generate electricity of sufficient capacity for its operations hereunder;